EB1C Visa

 Companies are affiliates of each other if:

-- OR if they are owned and controlled by the same group of people, who each own and control the same proportion of each company.
+OR if they are owned and controlled by the same group of people, who each own and control the same proportion of each company.
+This typically involves shared ownership by a common parent entity or a group with proportional control over both companies.

 Final Notes of Qualifying Relationships